iamsad5566/Observer-perspective-memory/README.md

 - **Theme control:** `theme.go`

 ## Illustration:
 The whole procedure is defined under `procedureController` func in `EXECUTE.go`.
 Adjusting it if there's any need.
-After making any change, type `go build -o EXECUTE.exe` to rebuild the binary executable file.
+After making any change, type `go build -o EXECUTE.exe` in the terminal to rebuild the binary executable file.

 Replacing the pictures in `material/P` or `material/I` to change the stimuli or instruction (don't need to rebuild).